nicosharpe/React-Portfolio/README.md

 # React-Portfolio
-A portfolio built using react
+A portfolio built by scratch using React.